RizAli/Fizzbuzz_p/README.md

 [![Code Climate](https://codeclimate.com/github/RizAli/yelp-Challenge/badges/gpa.svg)](https://codeclimate.com/github/RizAli/yelp-Challenge)

 # Fizzbuzz
-This excercise is ideal for discovering TDD
+Ideal excercise for discovering TDD

 Technologies
+RSpec
-RSpec - RSpec is one of the most used Behaviour Driven Development tools in the ruby community.
+- RSpec is one of the most used Behaviour Driven Development tools in the ruby community.

+-  Language - Ruby

 Fizzbuzz is a simple coding challenge, often described as a code kata.
 The objective of Fizzbuzz is to create a program with the following specification: